daveism/ncgis-talk-2017-resources/GitHub_step5.md

 # Step 5: Customize

-After [step 4](GitHub_step4.md) is complete we will start to customize the map viewer.
+After [step 4](GitHub_step4.md) is complete, we will start to customize the map viewer.

 > Once  you customize a viewer, the viewer can no longer live on ArcGIS online.
 > You need a place to host it.